teaching the awesome potential of being human

 People Magazine

-The Discovery Channel – N.O.W. – Holiday 1-hour special.
+The Discovery Channel TV – N.O.W. – No Opportunity Wasted -1-hour holiday special.

 abc Good Morning America